On the Parameterised Complexity of Induced Multipartite Graph Parameters: Conclusion and Further Work

 \section{Conclusion and Further Work}

 We have classified the parameterised complexity of induced multipartite graph parameters.
-Specifically, we have shown that \textsc{Induced $k$-Partite Subgraph Parameter} is \mbox{\textsc{W[1]}-hard} in general and that \textsc{Large Induced $k$-Partite Subgraph Parameter} is \mbox{para-\textsc{NP}-hard} for minimum degree, maximum degree, vertex connectivity, edge connectivity, and chromatic index; and is fixed-parameter tractable for independence number, treewidth, pathwidth, number of vertices, and number of edges.
+Specifically, we have shown that \textsc{Induced $k$-Partite Subgraph Parameter} is \mbox{\textsc{W[1]}-hard} in general and that \textsc{Large Induced $k$-Partite Subgraph Parameter} is \mbox{para-\textsc{NP}-hard} for minimum degree, maximum degree, vertex connectivity, edge connectivity, and chromatic index; and is fixed-parameter tractable for number of vertices and number of edges.

 Several open problems remain, including identifying further induced multipartite graph parameters $p$ and determining whether \textsc{Large Induced $k$-Partite Subgraph Parameter} for $p$ is \mbox{para-\textsc{NP}-hard} or fixed-parameter tractable.
 Furthermore, it would be interesting to show that the problem \textsc{Induced $k$-Partite Subgraph Parameter} is \mbox{\textsc{W[1]}-complete} for certain parameters.